shaylarihosain/Scripps-College-Journal/README.md

      - Dragging only one piece onto the SCJ icon in the Dock will — along with moving it to the correct folder — place it in the magazine's InDesign document, if it's open.
      - Unlike InDesign's native place function, SCJ will place artwork on the document in a manageable size, with a proportionally fitted frame, to ensure that the pieces is not clipped or distorted.

-- **Automatic magazine export** (Beta, some features may not be implemented yet)
+- **Automatic magazine export**
-     - When you're done with your pages, drag the InDesign file onto the SCJ Dock icon, and click _Package for Senior Designer_.
+     - When you're done with your pages, drag the InDesign file onto the SCJ Dock icon, and click _Send Pages to Senior Designer_.
 You'll have the option to email the created files.
-(Currently only exports preview PDF)
-     - When you're done with the magazine, drag the InDesign file onto the SCJ Dock icon and the magazine will be packaged automatically with properly formatted, sized and colored print PDFs that matches our print house's specifications, a PDF suitable for digital viewing, the InDesign .indd file, and an .idml XML archive file for InDesign CS4.
-(Not functional right now)
+     - When you're done with the magazine, drag the InDesign file onto the SCJ Dock icon, and click _Export Magazine for Print_.
+The magazine will be packaged automatically with properly formatted, sized and colored print PDFs that matches our print house's specifications, a PDF suitable for digital viewing, the InDesign .indd master file, and an .idml XML archive file compatible with InDesign CS4, along with all of the typeface files and artwork used in the issue.
      - Cuts down or completely eliminates diagnosing and rectifying print proofing errors.
 Preserves institutional memory, so that information on preparing files for Claremont Print is not lost.

 - **Built-in, fast, and automatic app upgrades bring new features and bug fixes**